types of paint

 Application and Painting

-• It typically takes more time to complete painting projects with oil-based paints as they’re slower to dry and go on thicker.
-Oil-based paints have an almost ‘sticky’ feel to them.
+• It takes longer to complete painting projects with oil-based paints as they’re slower to dry and go on thicker.

 • Oil-based paints require a thinner or turpentine for clean-up.